jrg94/educator-dashboard/data/patch-notes.md

 - Started tracking patch notes
 - Drafted a VSCode monorepo for software 2 to pilot during Spring 2024
 - Updated dashboard to include software 2 statistics
+- Created slides for all lectures of software 2

 **Autumn 2023**